environmental-forecasting/environmental-stac-generator/README.md

 ### Positional Parameters

-The first parameter is the forecast frequency.
+The first parameter is the forecast frequency (e.g., "6hours", "1days").

-The second and further arguments are the paths to one or more `.nc` files.
+The second and further arguments are the paths to one or more `.nc` files, directories, or wildcard patterns.

 ### Options